endpointservices/mps3/README.md

 ### Multiplayer over any s3-compatible storage.

 Written to provide a fast path for multiplayer without vendor lockin.
-Designed with orthogonality:
-- pluggable storage thanks to the de factor standardization of the s3 API.
-- pluggable auth through axios interceptors (including off-the-shelf solutions like aws4-axios).

 You can use this library over S3, Backblaze, <strike>R2</strike>(no object versioning) or self-hosted solutions like Minio.